Personality TheoriesPrimary students aged 7-9 in navy blazers role-playing personality traits in an interactive class activity

 Biological influences play a significant role in shaping an individual's personality, and genetics is a key factor in determining personality traits.
 Our DNA, inherited from our parents, contains the blueprints for the development of various aspects of our biology, including our personality.

-Genes are responsible for coding proteins that are involved in the development of the nervous system and the functioning of neurotransmitters, which are essential for regulating mood and behavior.
+Genes are responsible for coding proteins that are involved in the development of the nervous system and the functioning of neurotransmitters, which are essential for regulating mood and behaviour.
 As a result, genetic variations can influence an individual's predisposition towards certain personality traits.

 The concept of heritability helps us understand the degree to which genetics contribute to individual differences in personality.
 Heritability refers to the proportion of variability in a trait that is attributed to genetic factors.
 Twin studies have been instrumental in unraveling the link between genetics and personality.